Vetal580/simpleWebApp/README.md

 - MySQL;
 - Apache Tiles;
 - JSP;
+- Maven;
 - REST;
-- Maven;
+- Ajax
-- Java Script, Ajax;
+- JavaScript;
 - Bootstrap;
 - IntelliJ IDEA;

 ###Structure of the program:
 - Controllers.
 Work with users Request/Response.
 - DAO.
-Methods to work with database.
+Methods for working with the database.
 - Model.
 POJO.
 - Service.
 Contains main functionality of the project;
 - Validation.
-Supplementary classes for a form validation.
+Auxiliary classes for validating forms.
 - Webapp resources (css, images, js, pages, configuration)

-MySQL DataBase stored in remote server.
-All you need to configure the program on your PC - change project root folder in `productImageUpload` method of `ProductServiceImpl` class.
+MySQL database is located on a remote server.
+All you need to configure the program on your PC - change the root folder of the project location in the `productImageUpload` method of `ProductServiceImpl` class and configure Apache Tomcat Server.

 Video demonstration of program functionality - [Link](https://youtu.be/cLUOYdsESG0)

-Amount of time to write a project: ~80 hours for a 4 weeks.
+The amount of time spent writing a task: ~75 hours in 4 weeks.